port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/falco.md

 import AlertBlueprint from './resources/falco/\_example_alert_blueprint.mdx' import AlertWebhookConfig from './resources/falco/\_example_webhook_configuration.mdx'

-# Falco Sidekicks
+# Falco Sidekick

-In this example you are going to create a webhook integration between [Falco Sidekicks](https://github.com/falcosecurity/falcosidekick) and Port, which will ingest alert entities.
+In this example you are going to create a webhook integration between [Falco Sidekick](https://github.com/falcosecurity/falcosidekick) and Port, which will ingest alert entities.

 ## Port configuration